-The views of all pupils are valued.
-Pupils with SEN are supported to be involved in decision making and to be able to express any concerns.
+Pupil voice is very important and valued at Christ Church.
+Pupils with SEND are supported to be involved in decision making and to be able to express any concerns.
 All pupils are aware of their individual targets and a pupil review sheet is used to gather their views on their progress.
 The pupil review sheet is completed with the Teacher/TA on a termly basis.
 Pupils in key stage 2 are invited to attend their termly review meeting.
+Children in Care with SEND also have their voice recorded on their online personal education plan (EPEP).

-Monitoring and Evaluating the Success of Provision - for further details see Annual SEN Report:
+Monitoring and Evaluating the Success of Provision - for further details see Annual SEND Report:

-A variety of methods are used to monitor and evaluate the provision and achievements for the pupils with SEN:
+A variety of methods are used to monitor and evaluate the provision and achievements for the pupils with SEND:

-- Regular observation of teaching by the senior management team - Analysis of assessment data, with high expectations for the progress expected between key stages for all pupils, - Assessment records that illustrate progress over time e.g. reading ages - Pre and post assessments for those pupils who are withdrawn for targeted interventions - Success rates in respect of individual targets - Monitoring by the governor with responsibility for SEN - The views of parents/carers and pupils - Regular meetings between the SENCO, head teacher and teaching assistants - Provision Mapping used as a basis for monitoring the impact of interventions. - LA audit to externally validate provision and outcomes for pupils with SEN.
+- Regular observation of teaching by the senior management team - Analysis of assessment data, with high expectations for the progress expected between key stages for all pupils, - Assessment records that illustrate progress over time e.g. reading ages - Pre and post assessments for those pupils who are withdrawn for targeted interventions - Success rates in respect of individual targets - Monitoring by the governor with responsibility for SEND - The views of parents/carers and pupils - Regular meetings between the SENDCO, head teacher and teaching assistants

+- Provision Mapping used as a basis for monitoring the impact of interventions. - LA audit to externally validate provision and outcomes for pupils with SEN.